 Over sixty of our campers organised a full moon party on the beach last night, complete with bonfire, pets and children.
 Just magical folks.

-Graham & Sue Denny have recently taken over management of the caravan park and will be posting updates from time to time on this page.
+The Owners of Dunk Island View Caravan Park would like to extend a very warm welcome Sue Van Wessem and Shaun Lambert who have recently taken over the management of the park.
+Sue and Shaun will be posting updates from time to time on this page.
 This is the place to find out what's been going on and what exciting things we have coming up...